niedev/GalleryImageSelectorExample/README.md

 The saved image can be accessed with "new File(context.getFilesDir(), "user_image");" in this case context must be an Activity or an Application or a Service.
 <br /><br />
-In this case I have inserted the imageView in an activity but to make UserImageContainer work with an imageView contained in a fragment just insert the fragment between the arguments and instead of overriding onActivityResult in the activity we will have to do it in the fragment, for an example of this see directlty the implementation in RTranslator
+In this case I have inserted the imageView in an activity but to make UserImageContainer work with an imageView contained in a fragment just insert the fragment between the arguments and instead of overriding onActivityResult in the activity we will have to do it in the fragment, for an example of this see directlty the <a href="https://github.com/niedev/RTranslator/blob/master/app/src/main/java/nie/translator/rtranslatordevedition/settings/UserImageContainer.java" target="_blank" rel="noopener noreferrer">implementation in RTranslator</a>.
 <br /><br />
 Notes: onActivityResult overwritten will be called two times, one after selection and one after the crop, if the save parameter is true the image will be saved only after the crop, not the first time.